Yes Please!: Selecting producers and studios

-Despite relationships between Happy Mondays members straining, Ryder told McGough they had written enough material for another album.
+Despite relationships between Happy Mondays members straining, Shaun Ryder told McGough they had written enough material for another album.
 The band and Factory Records wanted to enlist Oakenfold and Osborne for their next album, but the pair was fully booked until June 1992 at the earliest.
 Concerned that they could not wait that long, McGough and Wilson decided to look for other producers.
 Paul Ryder was listening to Conscious Party (1988) by Ziggy Marley and the Melody Makers, learning that it was produced by Talking Heads and Tom Tom Club members Chris Frantz and Tina Weymouth, and thought they would be ideal producers for Happy Mondays' next album.
 Around the same time, the band had a new booking agent, Ian Flooks, who also worked with Frantz and Weymouth.
-When Flooks caught wind that the band were looking for producers, he suggested the pair.
+When Flooks caught wind that the band was looking for producers, he suggested the pair.